conradakunga/Blog/_posts/2025-02-20-enum-enum-flags-in-c-net-for-dummies.md

 };
 ```

-If we re-run the interrogation code we get the following result:
+If we re-run the interrogation code, we get the following result:

 ```plaintext
 This burger has tomato sauce